ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/js-legacy/README.md

 ### `start`

-Starts a HTTP server with the live-reload mechanism that allows previewing and testing plugins available in the package.
+Starts an HTTP server with the live-reload mechanism that allows previewing and testing of plugins available in the package.

 When the server has been started, the default browser will open the developer sample.
 This can be disabled by passing the `--no-open` option to that command.